-Many of the existing approaches to CCD image data processing are still primarily sequential in nature with software tools written for single CPU cores using single threads.
+Many of the existing approaches to CCD image data processing are still primarily sequential in nature with software tools written for single Central Processing Unit (CPU) cores using single threads.
 This approach was reasonably successful given that for many years Moore's Law continued to hold true, and faster machines could be purchased to speed up the overall system performance every one to two years without dramatically altering the underlying software applications used to process raw CCD images.
-However, given that Moore's law stated that there would be a doubling of the number of transistors on an affordable CPU every two years, and that this has led to multi-core CPU chip designs, the law, while still technically true will no longer provide significant performance enhancements for single threaded sequential processing applications.
-Programs must become multi-threaded and software must evolve to take advantage of multiple CPU cores.
+However, given that

-1 A zettabyte is one billion terabytes, or 10^{21} bytes
+&lt;sup>1 A zettabyte is one billion terabytes, or 10 bytes